ejetzer/hall/README.md

 - `Programs` is for the analysis code we'll make.
 Let's put it all in the same place!

 Note: the `Outline/Lab Outline.ipynb` file is an iPython notebook that can be opened using the iPython Notebook app from the Anaconda launcher.
 It can also technically be read by anything that handles Jupyter notebooks.
 We'll put things in it like *everything we have to do* and code snippets, and links and stuff.
 Feel free to edit.

+Error : Don't take errors from the computer program.
+Take a single voltage value and measure it a couple of times and find the standard deviation. try it maybe for another voltage and then use it as the error.